matter-labs/zinc/zrust-book/src/05-statements/02-expression.md

 In the Rust example above, the blocks are completely identical, but their semantic meaning depends on the block return type.
-ZRust solves this problem by enforcing all expression statements to be explictly terminated with a semicolon, like in the following ZRust example:
+ZRust solves this problem by enforcing all expression statements to be explicitly terminated with a semicolon, like in the following ZRust example:

 ```rust,no_run,noplaypen